GrizzlyBurke/MoShFantasyHack/BasicRules.md

 * "Rimwise" is now "Realmwise", but works effectively the same way.

 ## Class Skills
+All classes gain 1 Focus when creating a new character.

 * Fighter(Marine): is the same as prior
 * Mystc(Android): Magic, Theology, Linguistics, and 1 Expert skill or two Trained Skills